Brucellosis

 What are the symptoms of brucellosis?

-Brucellosis initially causes a flu-like illness with fever, chills, headache, fatigue, and pain in the muscles, joints, or back.
-The fever might go up and down over a 24-hour period (another name for brucellosis is ‘undulant fever’).
-Other symptoms can include loss of appetite and weight loss.
-Brucellosis can also cause long-lasting (chronic) symptoms including fever, chronic tiredness, and swelling in other body parts, such as the joints, testicle and scrotum area, lining of the heart, liver, spleen, brain, or spinal cord.
+The first symptoms of brucellosis usually include fever, chills, headache, fatigue, loss of appetite, and pain in the muscles, joints, or back.
+Brucellosis can also cause long-lasting (chronic) symptoms, including recurrent fever, chronic tiredness, memory loss, and swelling in other body parts, such as the joints, testicle and scrotum area, lining of the heart, liver, spleen, brain, or spinal cord.
 Although rare, death can occur.

 How soon after exposure do symptoms appear?

-Symptoms usually appear 2–4 weeks after exposure, with a range of 5 days–6 months.
+Symptoms usually develop two to four weeks after exposure, with a range of five days to six months.

 How is brucellosis diagnosed?